Siege of Petropavlovsk: Arrival at Petropavlovsk and the first bombardment

-The allied squadron hove to in Avocha Bay on 28 August 1854.
+The allied squadron hove to in Avacha Bay on 28 August 1854.
 Admiral Price took the steamer Virago forward to reconnoiter.
 He observed that the Russians had withdrawn their ships behind a heavily fortified spit in the bay.
 He decided to mount a direct bombardment against the "eleven gun battery" (Battery No. 2), the main heavy earthwork defending the spit and the ships within.
 The next day (29th) the Virago and the President mounted a reconnaissance-in-force against the central position, exchanging fire with the batteries to gauge their strength.
 That evening Price held a council of war and announced his plan.
 The attack would be broken into two phases; initially they would reduce Fort Shackoff (Battery no. 1) whilst staying out of the arcs of the Russian ships and Battery no. 2, and then they would edge around "the corner" of the spit to engage first Battery no. 2 and then the Aurora in detail.
 Meanwhile, the lighter vessels would suppress the other batteries.

 30 August was windless and the Virago had to tow the sailing vessels into place.
 With the movement underway to place the attackers in bombardment positions Admiral Price suffered a fatal gunshot wound in his cabin, possibly self-inflicted.
 With the chain of command in doubt, Captain Nicholson of the Pique ordered a delay of 24 hours.

 On 31 August, Price's plan was put into effect.
 The President suppressed Battery no. 1, Forte Battery no. 2 and the Virago and Pique Battery no. 4.
 Batteries no. 1 and 4 were effectively suppressed and small Royal Navy landing party took possession and spiked the guns of Battery no. 4.
 The main force then moved against Battery no. 2.
 Fire from the frigates President and Forte easily suppressed Battery no. 2 and caused a great deal of damage to the Aurora, rendering her unseaworthy until more than six months' repairs were effected.
 The Virago took a large hole below the waterline from a Russian shell, but this was quickly plugged.
 However the French frigate Forte signaled that it wished to withdraw, and so the Virago towed her beyond the Russian range.
 The remaining allied ships thus disengaged.